All right, that's Leonard Skinner's Simple Man, and that can only mean one thing on this radio show, and that is All Things Bill O'Reilly.

 That is where he got himself into the trouble with James Baker.

-The document continues that the defendant, Mr. Sussman's billing records, reflect that the campaign defendant repeatedly billed the Clinton campaign for his work, and the defendant assembled and conveyed allegations about Donald Trump to the FBI, and at least uh on behalf of at least two specific clients, including a technology executive at a U.S.-based internet company and the Clinton campaign.
+And the defendant assembled and conveyed allegations about Donald Trump to the FBI on behalf of at least two specific clients, including a technology executive at a U.S.-based internet company and the Clinton campaign.

-It was not in Durham's filing, um, as was rightly pointed out by the New York Times for once.
+It was not in Durham's filing, as was rightly pointed out by the New York Times for once.

-That was never used in the uh filing of Durham, but they quote, were exploited, in other words, the information that they obtained, exploited from Internet data mined at quote, a particular health care provider, Trump Tower, Donald Trump Central Park West Department Building, and the executive office of the President of the United States.
+In other words, the information that they obtained, exploited from internet data mined at, quote, a particular health care provider, Trump Tower, Donald Trump's Central Park West apartment building, and the executive office of the President of the United States.

 In other words, they were mining and exploiting data from the Trump White House and Drum Tower, etc.

-And the filing goes on that the defendant further claimed that these lookups demonstrated that Trump and or his associates were using supposedly rare uh Russian made wireless phones in the vicinity of the White House and other locations, uh, those claims about Trump and Russia were completely bogus.
+And the filing goes on that the defendant further claimed that these lookups demonstrated that Trump and or his associates were using supposedly rare Russian-made wireless phones in the vicinity of the White House and other locations.

 But the spying allegations detailed in the filing, well, they ring true to me based on what we already know.